jongyuldev/bridging-worlds/README.md

 ## Disclaimer

-This application is designed to assist visually impaired users but should not be relied upon as the sole means of navigation or safety.
+These applications are designed to assist users but should not be relied upon as the sole means of navigation, safety, or communication.
+The sign language interpreter recognizes common gestures but is not a complete ASL translation system.
 Always use additional assistive devices and techniques as recommended by professionals.

 ---

-**Made with ❤️ to help bridge the gap between vision and understanding**
+**Made with ❤️ to help bridge communication and accessibility gaps**